16.54. pc_align¶

 .

-same clouds as earlier, or some supersets or subsets of them.
-If it is
+option, with the same clouds as earlier, or some supersets or subsets of them.

-desired to simply apply this transform without further work, one can
+If it is desired to apply this transform without further refinement, one can

 specify --num-iterations 0